MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/ServerManager/Uninstall-WindowsFeature.md

 ```

 ### -Remove
-Deletes feature files for the specified rrsandf_plural from the side-by-side store, located at %SystemDrive%:\Windows\WinSxS.
+Deletes feature files for the specified features from the side-by-side store, located at %SystemDrive%:\Windows\WinSxS.
 If the feature is not yet uninstalled, the command uninstalls the feature.

 When you delete feature files, features that depend upon the files you remove are also deleted.